ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

 We currently use the function `multi_existential_deposits` to get the ED of any given token.
-In its current implementation, it will attempt to convert the ED of our native token (`0.1` or `100_000_000_000`) and convert that into the equivilant value in the necessary token useing `PriceConverter::get_price_inverse`.
+In its current implementation, it will attempt to convert the ED of our native token (`0.1` or `100_000_000_000`) and convert that into the equivalent value in the necessary token using `PriceConverter::get_price_inverse`.

-Instead of the current implimentation we want to resolve the ED of a token with the following alogrithim:
+Instead of the current implementation we want to resolve the ED of a token with the following algorithm:

   Given some token ID, `currency_id`

-  1. Querey Currency Factory for the ED of `currency_id`
+  1. Query Currency Factory for the ED of `currency_id`

   2. If not found in 1, attempt to match `currency_id` to our hard-coded ED values